- Organize your papers and documents.

-2. start your job search, or research business practices, opportunities and credential recognition;
+- Start your job search or research business practices, opportunities, and credential recognition.

-4. research what the weather will be like when you arrive;
+- Research what the weather will be like when you arrive.

 You will need a number of essential documents with you when you travel, including valid visas and passports, itemized lists of personal belongings and some financial records.
-For the most current list of essential documents, refer to, Citizenship and Immigration Canada.
+For the most current list of essential documents, refer to Immigration, Refugee and Citizenship Canada (IRCC).